 John Malcolm Russell, Vice President

-John Russell is a Professor in Critical Studies and Art History at the Massachusetts College of Art.
+John Russell is a Professor in the History of Art at the Massachusetts College of Art and Design.
 He has authored four books, including Final Sack of Nineveh: The Discovery, Documentation, and Destruction of King Sennacherib's Throne Room at Nineveh, Iraq, as well as numerous articles on archaeology.
 Russell is a winner of the James R. Wiseman Book Award and the Arthur Kingsley Porter Prize.
-He was a member of the UNESCO cultural mission to Iraq in May 2003, and until June 2004, Deputy Senior Advisor to the Ministry of Culture for the Coalition Provisional Authority in Iraq.
+He was a member of the UNESCO cultural mission to Iraq in May 2003, and from September 2003 to June 2004, Deputy Senior Advisor to the Ministry of Culture for the Coalition Provisional Authority in Iraq.
 For his work in Iraq, Russell received the Archaeological Institute of America’s Outstanding Public Service Award in 2005.
 Russell is a graduate of Washington University, St. Louis and received his M.A. and Ph.D from the University of Pennsylvania.

 Perry McGowan, Treasurer

 Perry McGowan is a Certified Public Accountant with CliftonLarsonAllen LLP, one of the nation's largest public accounting firms.
 He practices with the firm's Construction and Real Estate services group in Minneapolis, Minnesota working as a professional advisor focused on the tax planning issues of real estate owners, designers and builders.
 He has earned undergraduate and graduate degrees in business and law with several universities in Minnesota, where he is licensed as a CPA and Attorney.
 He is a member of the American Institute of Certified Public Accountants, the American Bar Association, and related state and local professional associations.
 Perry has served as an adjunct professor in financial responsibility at the University of Minnesota Graduate School and in volunteer service with other cultural and environmental charitable organizations.